navi2311/risc-v-HDP/README.md

 The Product Based RISC-V Skilling Program is a  six-week course that embarks on a journey through the RISC-V Instruction Set Architecture (ISA), aimed at providing both a theoretical foundation and hands-on experience.

-1. In these course we will understand how apps software will be converted binary .
-2. Then We will understand how binary is passed into the hardware.

   ## Week0